dashi96/cinema-admin/README.md

 ## Running the app

-Copy the .env.example file in both the backend and frontend directories to a new file named .env, and fill in the required values.
+Copy the .env.example file in both the backend and frontend directories to a new file named .env and fill in the required values.

 ### Backend